Hunter Valley Gardens

-Hunter Valley Gardens is in the heart of Hunter Valley wine country, located in Pokolbin, NSW, Australia.
+Hunter Valley Gardens is in the heart of Hunter Valley wine country, located in Pokolbin, New South Wales, Australia.
 It opened in 2003 and is now open every day of the year except Christmas Day.
 The gardens span fourteen hectares of land, containing ten differently themed gardens, accommodation, a shopping village, rides, events and dining.
 The gardens are a popular venue in the Hunter Valley for weddings and other events.
 Hunter Valley Gardens is the largest display garden in the Southern Hemisphere.

 History

 Hunter valley gardens was developed and created by the Roche Group, when founder Bill Roche retired.
 He decided that he would finally make his lifelong ambition a reality, building a garden that would be enjoyed for generations to come.
 Starting construction in 1999, the team of 40–50 landscape gardeners, engineers and architects completed the gardens and it was opened in October 2003 by the premier of New South Wales.